Completed research

 Duration: 02/2015 - 09/2015

-Cooperation partners: ChristineBärnthaler - Entwicklung für Menschen und Organisationen, Judenburg; RCE Graz-Styria, Karl-Franzens-Universität Graz
+Cooperation partners: ChristineBärnthaler - Development for People and Organisations, Judenburg; RCE Graz-Styria, Karl-Franzens-Universität Graz

-Description : 103,504 people live in the Upper Styria West region.
+Description: 103,504 people live in the Upper Styria West region.
 At the same time, however, it is affected by the typical characteristics of a peripheral region.
 These include Remoteness from agglomerations, unemployment, out-migration and loss of attractiveness.
 The main problem for the resident companies is the out-migration of the younger generation.
-It is predicted that the working population will shrink by 17% by 2030 (Statistik Austria 2014) This means that companies will face a labor shortage in the future that they will not be able to solve without incurring additional costs.
-In order to counteract this shortage, companies need to take active measures.
-The research project "Brain Gain instead of Brain Drain in the Mur Valley" is dedicated to these problems.
-In summary, the aim is to analyze the extent to which companies from rural regions can act as shaping actors in strategic regional development.
-In particular, measures to make the Murtal region more attractive for highly qualified workers are to be analyzed.
+It is predicted that the working population will shrink by 17% by 2030 (Statistik Austria 2014) This means that companies will face a labour shortage in the future that they will not be able to solve without incurring additional costs.
+In order to counteract this shortage, companies need to take active action, and the research project "Brain Gain instead of Brain Drain in the Mur Valley" is dedicated to addressing these issues.
+In summary, the aim is to analyse the extent to which companies from rural regions can act as shaping actors in strategic regional development.
+In particular, measures to make the Murtal region more attractive for highly qualified workers are to be analysed.

 Funding: Federal Ministry of Science and Research